 - Enough Water to cover

-Drain the water and add the soaked cornmeal to a blender and small inch of fresh ginger depending on the quantity of the cornmeal, you might need to add water to facilitate the blending, blend the mixture until smooth.
+Drain the water and add the soaked cornmeal to a blender and a small piece of fresh ginger depending on the quantity of the cornmeal, you might need to add water to facilitate the blending, blend the mixture until smooth.
 If you're using cornflour you can skip this step.

 Pour the strained cornmeal into a clean bowl and leave for a few hours or overnight to settle down (to separate water from the cornmeal), drain some of the water that is on the pap if you have more than enough to cover it,